petros-d/docs/docs/kubernetespodoperator.md

 Once you push this code to a Deployment, your Cluster will automatically spin up and down Pods to run tasks that use the operator.

-## Manage KubernetesPodOperator Resources
+## Configure Task-Level Pod Resources

-Astronomer Cloud automatically allocates resources to Pods created by the KubernetesPodOperator, but you can additionally specify [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) on a per-task basis.
+Astronomer Cloud automatically allocates resources to Pods created by the KubernetesPodOperator.
+Resources used by the KubernetesPodOperator are not limited, meaning that the operator could theoretically provision all your Cluster's available remaining CPU and memory to complete a task.
+Because of this, we recommend managing the KubernetesPodOperator's resource usage by specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) on a per-task basis.

 To do so, define a dictionary of compute resources in your DAG.
-For example, the following dictionary would ensure that a Pod runs with exactly 800m of CPU and 3Gi of memory at all times:
+For example, applying the following dictionary to a pod would ensure that the Pod runs with exactly 800m of CPU and 3Gi of memory at all times:

 ```python
 compute_resources = \